Neniflight/ACMProjectsAutomation/README.md

 # ACMProjectsAutomation
 Scripts to help automate certain parts of the ACM Projects process.
-Currently, there is a script to find rejected emails and to form Podmate teams
+Currently, there is a script to find rejected emails.